mcd500/teep-device/docs/building_with_docker.md

 # poweroff
 ```

-The log massage of tamproto will be shown on the terminal of running tamproto.
+The log message of tamproto will be shown on the terminal of running tamproto.
 ```
 tam_api_1  | POST /api/tam_cbor 200 2.816 ms - 399
 tam_api_1  | Access from: ::ffff:172.18.0.3